rcmiller01/test2/FEATURES.md

 ## 🎯 **System Overview**

-**Unified AI Companion** is a comprehensive single-personality AI system with advanced emotional intelligence, dynamic creative capabilities, and seamless integration.
+**Unified AI Companion** is a comprehensive unified AI system with advanced emotional intelligence, dynamic creative capabilities, and seamless integration.
 This document provides a complete overview of all implemented features and their current status.

 ---